farazrahman/EarthScienceAnalytics/README.md

   4. python3 -m virtualenv venv
   5. source venv/bin/activate
   6. pip3 install -r requirements.txt
+  7. How to create a complete project as per the expectation of this repo:
+     1. To create a project open a directory with naming convention [ProjectName_API_NAME]
+     2. To create a fetch script use the naming convention [ProjectName_fetch.py]
+     3. To create a visualization script use the naming convention [ProjectName_Viz.ipynb]
-  7. To create a db and the required tables run create_db.py in the project's root directory
+     4. To create a description use the naming convention [ProjectName_Description.md]
-  8. To populate the db with data run load-data.py in the directory /data_ingestion_ETL/load.py